Sadew-The-Scoder/SD-MD-WHATSAPP-BOT/README.md

   </picture>
 </p>

-A powerful whatsapp bot for improve the experience.
+A powerful Whatsapp bot that based on baileys.